weecraft/blaze-theme/CONTRIBUTING.md

 # Contributing

-Welcome to the Cosmic Visual studio code theme project!
+Welcome to the Blaze Visual studio code theme project!
 We appreciate your interest in contributing to our open-source project.
 This document outlines the guidelines and best practices for contributing to the project effectively.
 By following these guidelines, you can help us maintain a collaborative and efficient development process.

 ## Table of Contents